-If I’m setting up for a day on the ice, it’s time to drag out the Frabill tent.
-The black Arctic Armor fabric of the Frabill allows one to see every bit of the action down below if you peer down the hole as you fish.
+If I’m setting up for a day on the ice, it’s time to drag out the tent.
+The black fabric of allows one to see every bit of the action down below if you peer down the hole as you fish.
 It also seems that after awhile, provided you are quiet, panfish actually get attracted to the shade that the black tent provides as well as the activity of catching fish.

 Once I’m set-up in the tent, I like to be rigged and ready with some of my favorite jigs.
-One and one-half pound test Maxima Chameleon line is expensive but worth it.
+Two pound test line is expensive but worth it.
 It is thin, doesn’t coil, and is virtually invisible to the fish (and unfortunately my eyes).

-I’ll use some 24-inch Frabill Panfish Popper rods which offer a lot of fun to fight the fish.
+I’ll use 24 to 26" Ultra Light Rod which offer a lot of fun to fight the fish.
 I’ve also got my Custom Jigs & Spins Finesse Spring Rod ready.
 The Finesse spring rod is only 12 inches long and is basically a spring bobber you can fish with.
 If you lean over the hole and watch the fish, you can use the spoon lever on the rod, and jig the tip without moving your arm.
 When you fish in ultra-clear shallow water sometimes the slightest arm movement will spook the fish.

 Jig selection starts with the Ratso, but you’ll notice that you might catch an aggressive fish here or there, but many more fish move in on the Ratso and shy away.
 When you are outside the tent, that doesn’t matter because you should only fish a hole for a few minutes until it dries up and then move onto the next hole.

-But back in the tent, I want to catch every fish I see (except those little two to four-inch potato chips), so I’ll use the Custom Jigs & Spins new ‘Gill Pill.
-This jig was designed especially for shallow clear water, with the help of Troy "Mr. Bluegill" Peterson.
-The sizes 16 and 14 are super tiny yet heavy enough to fish with.
+But back in the tent, I want to catch every fish I see (except those little two to four-inch potato chips), so I’ll use the Custom Jigs & Spins ‘Gill Pill.
+This jig was designed especially for shallow clear water.
+The sizes 14 and 12 are super tiny yet heavy enough to fish with.
 Troy recommends a rapid fire jigging motion to attract fish and to get them to strike.
 We like to tip them with spikes, eurolarvae or a waxworm.
 Some great colors are available like red glow, frog, clown, gold and fire tiger.